ManskeLab/ManskeLab.github.io/_posts/2025-11-05-justen-msc-defense.md

   - defense
 ---

-Congratulations to Justen Saini for successfully defending his MSc titled "Super-Resolution of Cone Beam Computed Tomography: Applications in Bone Analysis for Rheumatoid Arthritis".
-Yousif has been so helpful with everything computer-related, helping set students up with ML-based segmentations and GitHub, and setting the website up.
-We wish Yousif all the best as he pursues his Ph.D. at Concordia University this fall!
+Congratulations to Justen for his successful MSc defense!
+His thesis was titled "Is It Worth the RASL?
+Investigating Scapholunate Interosseous Ligament Reconstructive Surgeries and Injuries Under Load Using Weight-Bearing Computed Tomography".
+Justen is staying with the Manske Lab for a PhD!
+He will be continuing his graduate studies with Dr. Sarah Manske and Dr. Koren Roach in January 2026!